strimzi/drain-cleaner/README.md

 ## Deployment

-By default, the Drain cleaner will drain both Kafka and ZooKeeper pods.
+By default, the Drain Cleaner drains Kafka and ZooKeeper pods.
-If you want to use this only to one of them, you can edit the Deployment set the `STRIMZI_DRAIN_KAFKA` or `STRIMZI_DRAIN_ZOOKEEPER` environment variables to `false`.
+If you want to use the Drain Cleaner with only one of them, you can edit the `Deployment` by setting the `STRIMZI_DRAIN_KAFKA` or `STRIMZI_DRAIN_ZOOKEEPER` environment variables to `false`.

 ### On OpenShift